 Viktor Orbán Concedes Defeat as Hungary's Opposition Wins Landslide Election After 16 Years

-Viktor Orbán has conceded defeat in Hungary's general election, ending his 16-year grip on power after the opposition Tisza party, led by Péter Magyar, secured a landslide victory with a projected super-majority of 138 out of 199 parliamentary seats.
+Viktor Orbán has conceded defeat in Hungary's general election, ending his 16-year grip on power after the opposition Tisza party, led by Péter Magyar, secured a landslide victory with a super-majority of 138 out of 199 parliamentary seats — a seismic result that has sent shockwaves through European politics and delivered a significant blow to the global far-right.

 Background

 Orbán had dominated Hungarian politics since 2010, transforming the country's political landscape through sweeping constitutional changes, control of the media, and a confrontational relationship with the European Union.
 His government had been a persistent thorn in Brussels' side, blocking EU sanctions on Russia and aid for Ukraine, and repeatedly clashing with EU institutions over democratic standards.
-The withholding of billions of euros in EU funds due to rule-of-law concerns had become a defining feature of Hungary's relationship with the bloc.
+The withholding of billions of euros in EU funds due to rule-of-law concerns had become a defining feature of Hungary's relationship with the bloc, and his cultivation of close ties with Russian President Vladimir Putin made him a uniquely disruptive force within the Western alliance.

 Key Developments